interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/masteradvanced.rst

 The Master uses an HTTP server for deploying Live Activities to their controllers.
 The controller receives a URL for this server when the Master tells it a Live Activity is being deployed to the controller.
-The port for this HTTP server can be changed with the configuration property `interactivespaces.master.api.websocket.port`.
+The port for this HTTP server can be changed with the configuration property `interactivespaces.repository.activities.server.port`.
 The default value of `10000` is used if this property doesn't exist.
+This configuration property should be set in `config/interactivespaces/master.conf`.

+The Master uses a websocket server for live activities that want to provide a richer admin interface than the Master Web Application.
+The port for this websocket server can be changed with the configuration property `interactivespaces.master.api.websocket.port`.
+The default value of `8090` is used if this property doesn't exist.
 This configuration property should be set in `config/interactivespaces/master.conf`.

 Notification for Issues